-If you followed the nginx setup example in Connect the Webserver to MediaGoblin with FastCGI you should already have theme asset setup.
+If you followed the nginx setup example in FastCGI and nginx you should already have theme asset setup.
 However, if you set up your server config with an older version of mediagoblin and the mediagoblin docs, it's possible you don't have the "theme static files" alias, so double check to make sure that section is there if you are having problems.